apollographql/apollo/studio-docs/source/datadog-integration.md

 ## Setup

-To integrate with Datadog, you provide your Datadog API key to Studio.
+To integrate with Datadog, you provide your Datadog API key and region to Studio.
 A Datadog account with administrator privileges is required to obtain an API key.

 1. Go to your [Datadog Integrations page](https://app.datadoghq.com/account/settings) and select **Apollo Engine** from the list:

     ![DatadogIntegrationTile](./img/datadog/integration-tile.png)